 Production decisions aren’t the only rights you may be giving up when manufacturing overseas.
 For electronics companies, the biggest risk may very well be the loss of hard-earned intellectual property (IP).
 In 2018, the United States Trade Representative conducted a seven-month investigation into China’s theft of proprietary technology and branding and found that these losses cost American companies between $225 billion and $600 billion annually.

-It’s important for companies to remember that obtaining rights in the United States does not automatically confer rights overseas, and that even if you register your patents and copyrights in China, IP enforcement is inconsistent.
+Companies need to remember that obtaining rights in the United States does not automatically confer rights overseas and that even if you register your patents and copyrights in China, IP enforcement is inconsistent.
 Companies that subcontract with American suppliers, on the other hand, can rely on a set of robust laws—and reliable enforcement—to protect their intellectual property.

 Reliable Communication and Collaboration